Traffic barrier: Barrier end treatments

-To address the vaulting and rollover crashes, energy-absorbing terminals were developed.
+To address the vaulting and rollover crashes, a new type of terminals were developed.
 The first generation of these terminals in the 1970s were breakaway cable terminals, in which the rail curves back on itself and is connected to a cable that runs between the first and second posts (which are often breakaway posts).
-These barrier terminals were sometimes able to spear through cars that hit them at exactly the wrong angle and are now deprecated.
-The second generation of these terminals in the 1990s and 2000s features a large steel impact head that engages the frame or bumper of the vehicle.
-The impact head is driven back along the guide rail, dissipating the vehicle's kinetic energy by bending or tearing the steel in the guide rail sections.
+These barrier terminals were sometimes able to spear through small cars that hit them at exactly the wrong angle and were deprecated in 1993.
+The second generation of these terminals, called energy-absorbing terminals, was developed in the 1990s and 2000s.
+The goal was to develop a kinetic energy dissipating system soft enough for small vehicles to decelerate without causing the guardrail to spear through them, but firm enough to stop larger vehicles.
+The energy dissipation could be done through bending, kinking, crushing, or deforming guardrail elements.
+The first family of energy-absorbing terminal products was the extruding terminal type.
+It features a large steel impact head that engages the frame or bumper of the vehicle in head-on collisions.
+The impact head is driven back along the guide rail, dissipating the vehicle's kinetic energy by bending or tearing the steel in the guide rail sections away to the side to prevent spearing.
+When the terminals are hit in an angle, they dissipate much of the energy but the "gating" feature allows the vehicles to pass through the rail as it bends.

 If space allows, a guide rail may also be terminated by gradually curving it back to the point that the terminal is unlikely to be hit end-on, or, if possible, by embedding the end in a hillside or cut slope.